unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Modifier:** A key that is held to change the behavior of a hardware keyboard.
 For example, the "Shift" key allows access to upper-case characters on a US keyboard.
 Other modifier keys include but are not limited to: Ctrl, Alt, Option, Command and Caps Lock.
 On a touch layout, keys that appear to be modifier keys should be considered to be layer-switching keys.

-**Physical keyboard** is an input device which has individual keys that are pressed.
-Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.
+**Physical keyboard:** see **Hardware keyboard**

+**Touch keyboard** is a keyboard that is rendered on a, typically, touch surface.
+It has a dynamic arrangement and contrasts with a hardware keyboard.
+This term has many synonyms: software keyboard, SIP (Software Input Panel), virtual keyboard.
+This contrasts with other uses of the term virtual keyboard as an on-screen keyboard for reference or accessibility data entry.

 **Transform:** A transform is an element that specifies a set of conversions from sequences of code points into one (or more) other code points.
 For example, in most latin keyboards hitting the "^" dead-key followed by the "e" key produces "ê".

-**Virtual keyboard** is a keyboard that is rendered on a, typically, touch surface.
-It has a dynamic arrangement and contrasts with a physical keyboard.
-This term has many synonyms: touch keyboard, software keyboard, SIP (Software Input Panel).
-This contrasts with other uses of the term virtual keyboard as an on-screen keyboard for reference or accessibility data entry.
+**Virtual keyboard:** see **Touch keyboard**

 ### <a name="Escaping" href="#Escaping">Escaping</a>